Abortion For Teenagers: Reasons, Effects And The Law

 A healthcare provider may help destigmatize teenage pregnancy and abortion to extend moral support to a teenager facing an abortion decision (21).
 They can educate teenagers about medical abortions so that they are not attracted to non-medical methods for the same and unknowingly harm themselves.
 Since teenage pregnancies are mostly unintended, a healthcare provider can also educate a teen about the safe use of emergency contraception options to avoid unwanted pregnancies in the future.

 Teenage abortions are more common than one may think and can be highly stressful.
 While some states do not need parental consent, having your parents involved may be a good idea for your physical and mental well-being.
 You can try talking to a trusted adult if you are not close to your parents.
 Talk to your healthcare provider about safe abortion and pain management options, and take enough care to help your body heal.
-Educate yourself about contraception to avoid going through all this again in the future.
+Educate yourself about contraception and teenage pregnancy prevention to avoid going through all this again in the future.

 Infographic: Reasons For Teenage Abortion And Its Effects